 Dr. Waters was recently involved with research on the potential use of 3D-printing for upper extremity splint fabrication in space at the Baylor College of Medicine Center for Space Medicine.
 He graduated cum laude from Brigham Young University in Provo, UT with a bachelor’s degree in science and business administration.
 He is a candidate member in the American Society for Surgery of the Hand and a member of the American Academy of Orthopaedic Surgery.
-He is fluent in English and Spanish.
+Dr. Waters, who joined Cayuga Orthopedics in 2016, is fluent in English and Spanish.

 The Ohio State University College of Medicine (Columbus, Ohio)